ADA Compliance for Websites in Plain English

 - demand letters and lawsuits — how to prevent them?

-If you’re in a hurry, you can instantly download my free ADA website compliance kit from Accessible.org:
+If you’re in a hurry, you can instantly download my WCAG 2.1 AA checklist and guide for free at Accessible.org.

 Oh, and just in case you’re wondering who you’re getting this info from…